Azure/FTALive-Sessions/content/containers/aks-security/readme.md

 # AKS Security Best Practices

-## Goals
+## Learning Objectives

 - FTA Live leave-behind content
 - High-level breakdown of all aspects of security that should be considered when running an AKS cluster.
 - **Not covered here: specific application security for apps deployed to the cluster**

 ## Agenda

-Cluster Level concerns:
+Cluster Level Security:

 - Master
 - Node Security